robisoe/OMV_L7_paper_model/README.md

 Matlab Simulink model and the associated *.m files for this paper:
 Soetedjo R, Horwitz GD.
 Closed-loop optogenetic perturbation of macaque oculomotor cerebellum: evidence for an internal saccade model.
+Journal of Neuroscience 7 February 2024, 44 (6) e1317232023; DOI: 10.1523/JNEUROSCI.1317-23.2023

 Instructions:
 1. Use Matlab R2022A or later